shivakumarmurarishetti/CookBook_Website/README.md

 3. **Open the Website**:

    Locate the index.html file in the project directory.
    Open it with your preferred web browser by double-clicking the file or using the browser's "Open File" option.

+ ### Output of the website
+ website-output.pdf